 Methamphetamine, also known as meth or crystal meth, is a dangerous and addictive drug.
 It is a potent stimulant that creates a feeling of euphoria and an excess of energy in the individual.
 However, because of its potency, it has an outsized effect on brain chemistry.
 This can quickly lead to dependency or addiction.

 Like any addiction, healing from meth abuse usually begins with detox.
 This is the first step in healing the damage meth causes to the body and developing a treatment plan.
-At Tides Edge Detox, our meth detox center in Florida can help you or someone you care about to begin the recovery process.
+At Tides Edge Detox, our meth detox program can help you or someone you care about to begin the recovery process.
 Finding the right meth detox programs to address you or your loved one’s needs is vital, and our team understands that.

 What Is Meth?